ParagonXIIV/ParagonXIIV/README.md

 ### Hi there, I'm Mark - aka [ParagonXIIV] 👋

+Update: I am having health issues and IRL work is overwhelming at the current moment I I will get back to coding as soon as my life gets a balance.
+I Got a lot of code I want to get done and push on these projects.

 ## I'm a Self Taught, Software Engineer, Developer!!
 - 🥅 2021 Goals: Finish Some Projects